Rome Agent Rocker 2014 - 2010 Review by The Good Ride

 On Snow Feel: Way more stable between the feet than previous years that went from loose to almost stable.
 It’s now very close to Rides like the TRS XC2 BTX and it has a much more mountain/groomer friendly feel this year.

-Powder: No powder with this board yet but the tip/tail still stick up and don’t want to go down.
-I’d rather see a set back here of -20mm to make this board much more floaty for the directional rider in powder but Rome seems to like this centered.
+Powder: Only a little powder with this board but the tip/tail still stick up and don’t want to go down.
+I’d rather see a set back here to make this board much more floaty for the directional rider in powder but Rome seems to like this centered.
+I think this board should either become a twin and stay centered or keep the shape and set it back -15 to -20 on the board.

 Turn Initiation and Carving: Very easy edge to edge and normally boards like this get worse the more the board is engaged in a wider radius turn but this gets better and carves almost as good as some camber boards I have tried.
 When I first got this board I was expecting the older models with the more augmented rocker betweent the feet but I ended up making lots of carving turns and loving it.